shypenn/notes/net/net.md

 * most client only support in https;
 * header compression
 * stream priority;
-* multiplex connection (single for a domain): async both requests and responses;
+* multiplex streams in a single connection;

 ## stateless